balparda/fapfavorites/README.md

-This will start the web app ___in you local computer only___, and to see it you just leave `./process.py` running and visit http://127.0.0.1:8000/viewer/ in your browser.
+This will start the web app ___in you local computer only___, and to see it you just leave `./process.py` running and visit http://127.0.0.1:8000/ (or http://localhost:8000/) in your browser.
 If your database is not in the default location (`~/Downloads/imagefap/`) you should provide the `--dir` flag to the `./process.py` command.
 If your database is encrypted, when you open the site you will be prompted for a database password (only once) in the shell.